harjitmoe/egs-indices/README.md

 The following takes place in "(Misc Source Material)/Spiders" unless otherwise specified.

 You may need to edit the scripts to use the correct path to a GNU wget.
-Also, you need a GNU wget (not busybox).
+Also, you need a GNU wget or clone (but not busybox).

 To update the databases on official titles and date anomalies: